Index For This Page

 "As of 11/12/15 the Utah Ry. oil loading operation at Wildcat is suspended.
 Martin yard totally empty and not a single tank car at Wildcat.
 Loadout crew still working and expect to resume loading oil, but no firm date to do so.
 Utah Ry. hasn't loaded a coal train at Wildcat since April 2015!"
 (Dick Ebright, message posted to Trainorders.com, December 16, 2015)

 October 26, 2017

 "The Wildcat Loadout was vandalized since the last inspection (September 21, 2017).
 Copper wiring was stripped out of conduit and electrical equipment.
 It is estimated the cost of one million dollars to repair equipment and make the facility operational."
 (Utah Division of Oil, Gas & Mining files)

 Utah Division of Oil Gas and Mining, Permit files -- Documents going back to October 30, 1986, when DOGM assumed jurisdiction over the site.
-(Most of the data presented concerns environmental and wildlife issues, but there is a very small amount of history of the operation itself.)
+(Most of the data presented covers environmental and wildlife issues, but there are a few small bits of history of the operation itself.)